Themefic-Team/tourfic/readme.txt

 👉 Installation Guide: [Tourfic Documentation](https://themefic.com/docs/tourfic/)
 👉 Join Our FB Community: [Tourfic Facebook Group](https://www.facebook.com/groups/tourfic)

-Tourfic is fully powered by WooCommerce, you can easily manage all your online Booking system along with order system and any payment of WooCommerce.
-Allow visitors to register account and booking online.
+Tourfic is developed based on <strong>WooCommerce</strong>.
+You can easily manage all your online Booking system along with order system and any payment method of WooCommerce.
+In addition, you can allow customers to register account and book their hotel or tour packages online.
 To be precise, you can easily develop a website similar to Booking.com, Agoda, Hotels.com, Airbnb etc in no time with the help of Tourfic.
-This All-in-One Travel Booking plugin consists almost all the basic to advanced options which you may need for your WordPress based Travel website:
+This All-in-One Travel Booking WordPress plugin consists of almost all the basic to advanced options which you may need for your next WordPress based Hotel or Travel website:

 = 🎉  Hotel Booking & Management System =
 * Add Unlimited Hotels